mutantzombie/SessionOriginSecurity/README.md

 Mike Shema <mike@deadliestwebattacks.com> [@CodexWebSecurum](https://twitter.com/CodexWebSecurum)

-Adapted from the original post at [https://deadliestwebattacks.com/2013/08/08/and-they-have-a-plan/]().
+Adapted from the original post at [...And They Have a Plan](https://deadliestwebattacks.com/2013/08/08/and-they-have-a-plan/).

-Some background on Cross-Site Request Forgery is at [https://deadliestwebattacks.com/2013/01/21/user-agent-secret-agent-double-agent/]().
+Some background on Cross-Site Request Forgery is at [User Agent.
+Secret Agent.
+Double Agent.](https://deadliestwebattacks.com/2013/01/21/user-agent-secret-agent-double-agent/).

 Thanks to Vaagn Toukharian <[@tukharian](https://twitter.com/tukharian)> for input, feedback, and design help.